Banbury area couple arrive in Poland today (Monday) to hand over emergency supplies for Ukrainian refugees near the border

 She started a Facebook group - Funds for Ukraine - and began to raise funds for the journey.
 In days she had raised over £7,000.

 "We have three children at Bloxham primary and I told the headteacher about our plan and she informed the parents.
-One of the children, Bonnie-Rose Oliver, has raised £555 by making blue and yellow ribbons (the colours of the Ukrainian flag) to go towards the cost of the trip."
+One of the other pupils, Bonnie-Rose Oliver, has raised £555 by making blue and yellow ribbons (the colours of the Ukrainian flag) to go towards the cost of the trip."

 The funds will go to pay for fuel, Eurotunnel crossing, breakdown cover and hotels and the Willoughbys will be using surplus to buy medical supplies in Poland for the same mission in Sieniawie.